Rate Limiting

 Methodology

-- Burst: The evaluation sends a burst of requests that exceeds the declared rate limit, so that the limit can be observed to take effect.
+- Burst: The evaluation sends a burst of concurrent requests to the endpoint that exceeds the declared rate limit, so that the limit can be observed to take effect.

-- Detection: Responses in the portion of the burst beyond the declared limit are inspected for a rejection signal - an HTTP 429 status code or an equivalent error indicating the rate limit has been reached.
+- Detection: Responses are inspected for a rejection signal - an HTTP 429 status code or an equivalent error body indicating the rate limit has been reached.

 Scoring